 - Limited POS for physical retail: Squarespace Point of Sale works with the Squarespace app on iPad or iPhone and connects to a Square card reader.
 It handles simple retail but lacks the inventory sync, staff management, and reporting that dedicated retail platforms like Lightspeed or Square POS offer.

 None of these are dealbreakers for the majority of small online stores.
-But if any of them apply directly to your business model, it is worth testing a plan before committing.
+But if any of them apply directly to your business model, it is worth testing a plan before committing to an annual subscription.

 Is Squarespace a Good Platform for Selling Online?

 Squarespace works well for stores with a focused product range, service-based businesses, creators selling digital products, and brands where design quality is a primary selling point.
-The all-in-one nature of the platform (website builder, hosting, checkout, and email marketing) means you can launch a complete store without stitching together multiple tools.
+The all-in-one nature of the platform (website builder, hosting, checkout, email marketing, and analytics) means you can launch a complete store without stitching together multiple tools or paying for separate plugins.

 It is less suited for merchants with hundreds of SKUs, complex inventory management needs, or those who need advanced POS integration with physical retail.
 Squarespace's product filtering, variant options, and reporting tools are more limited than dedicated ecommerce platforms.
-For those use cases, or if you expect to scale to a high transaction volume, a platform built specifically for ecommerce is the better fit.
+For those use cases, or if you expect to scale to high transaction volume quickly, a platform built specifically for ecommerce is the better fit.

-Squarespace supports a wide range of product types, handles payment processing natively through Stripe and PayPal, and includes tax and shipping setup tools for US and international sellers.
-For most small businesses, service providers, and creators, it provides everything needed to start selling without managing separate ecommerce software.
-Begin on the Basic Commerce plan to avoid transaction fees, configure your taxes and shipping before launch, and upgrade to Advanced Commerce if you need subscriptions or abandoned cart recovery.
+Squarespace supports a wide range of product types, handles payment processing natively through Stripe and PayPal, and includes tax, shipping, and social commerce tools for stores at various stages.
+For most small businesses, service providers, and creators, it provides what is needed to start selling without managing separate ecommerce software.
+Begin on the Basic Commerce plan to avoid transaction fees, configure your taxes and shipping before launch, and upgrade to Advanced Commerce if you need subscriptions, abandoned cart recovery, or Instagram Shopping.
 If you want to explore all the ways to earn from your Squarespace site beyond selling, see our guide on making money from Squarespace.

 For more on what you can do with Squarespace, see our overview of display ads on Squarespace or our roundup of the best Squarespace templates for clothing stores, or browse the best Squarespace eCommerce templates for online stores.